 The water goes out through the bottom layer.
 The bottom layer is much sheerer than the top layer.
 This will catch anything that is too tiny for the first layer.

-- Helps to trap any kind of debris from large to the tiniest
+- It helps to trap any kind of debris from large to the tiniest.

 - Dependable and durable because of the polyester fiber